 Yes, but worst of all, it will hurt your environment.
 According to the U.S. Census, at least 10 percent of onsite septic systems fail.
 State agencies report that these failing systems are the third most common source of groundwater contamination.
 Failing septic systems due to lack of, or improper maintenance may result in waste ending up in waterways, or your well, yard or house.
 It could even end up in someone else’s drinking water.
 It is not a pleasant scenario, and one that can be avoided with an adequately sized, well maintained, properly working septic system.

 When Mike’s Sanitation is called to pump a septic tank, it is our goal to provide this service as quickly and efficiently as possible.
 One of the highest compliments a customer can pay us is to say “I couldn’t even tell you had been here”.
 Our customers appreciate not having ruts dug into their yard, or messes left at the pumping site.
 There are still a couple of ways to tell that we have been there.
-Our driver will leave a bill or note if no one is home.
+If nobody was home, our driver would have left a bill or note in a door if possible or you should find a flag stuck in the ground close to the septic tank.
 Sometimes these notes may blow away or go unfound.